 3. Cequence AI Gateway

 Cequence AI Gateway emphasizes broad Confluence coverage by letting teams expose selected Confluence REST API endpoints via MCP, with optional API protection controls.
-Their security-first approach includes API protection and threat detection alongside MCP routing.
+Its security approach includes API protection and threat detection alongside MCP routing.

 Technical Capabilities